waijean/nlp_news/README.md

 Aim:
 - Extract only 4 columns (date, title, article and section)
 - Drop null section
-- Process date and convert to datetime dtype
+- Process columns to appropriate dtype
 - Convert csv into parquet file for faster loading and to preserve dtype

 Problem:

 The original csv file (8.2GB) is too large to be loaded into RAM using pandas.
-Therefore, dask has been tried to process the csv file.
-However, there might be incorrect line endings within the columns and dask is not able to process those (https://github.com/dask/dask/issues/4145).
-If the blank lines are removed from the original csv file and the original csv file is split into smaller files (1GB each), dask is able to read the first csv partition using c engine.
-However, dask is still not able to read the whole csv file.
+Therefore, dask has been tried to process the csv file as dask automatically split the original csv file into several partitions and process them separately.
+However, each line in the csv file is not necessarily a new row.
+A row may span multiple lines if the article has multiple line breaks.
+This becomes a problem when the partition divisions happens in the middle of article.
+This will throw a "field larger than field limit (131072)" error because pandas can't find the correct line endings.

-Current Solution:
+Solution:

-Pass in error_bad_lines as False to drop the error lines.
-According to the warning logs, majority of them are field larger than field limit (131072), with a couple of unexpected end of data and ',' expected after '"'.
-This might indicate that some columns are being read incorrectly as a result of dropping erros lines.
-This might cause the date column to be read incorrectly and as a result there is a large spike of articles on Jan 1 2019 (18k compared to median 1.3k).
-The number of null values in section column is 905,493.

-Idea:
-1. Increase csv field limit but this might not solve unexpected end of data error
-2. Only process the first partition of csv file
-3. Use bash script to remove lines that don't start with proper index.
-This is to remove articles which have multiple lines which is suspected to be the root cause of the problem.
+Therefore, bash script is used to remove the blank lines from the csv file and split the large csv file into smaller chunks (max 1GB each so 9 smaller csv files in total).
+Then, each file is checked to make sure that the partitions occur at the end of the article.
+It turns out that only the news_csv_03 and news_csv_04 have incorrect divisions so manual effort is required to fix it.

+Once this is fixed, pandas can process each of the 9 csv files separately and convert each of them to parquet file.
+Then, dask can be used to read the 9 parquet files collectively and process them in the next steps of our pipeline.

 ## Data Cleaning
 The data cleaning process is split into the following stages: